koopjs/koop-provider-github/README.md

 ## Usage

-Make sure your koop configuration includes a `ghtoken` key if you need to access private repositories.
+Make sure your koop configuration includes a github access token (`ghtoken` in the config object passed to koop or `KOOP_GITHUB_TOKEN` as an environmental variable).
+Your Github API requests will be rate limited and you will not have access private gists if you don't include a token.

 ```js
 var koop = require('koop')({